chicheongweng/bxn-exchange-design/README.md

 2. **Order Placement:**
     - The user sends a `POST /api/orders` request to the Order Service to place a new order.
-    - The Order Service validates the order and checks the user's balance by querying the Wallet Service.
+    - The Order Service validates the order and checks the user's balance by querying the Ledger Service.
     - If the balance is sufficient, the Order Service creates the order and publishes an `OrderCreated` event.

 3. **Order Processing:**